-Rae Anne Reflects: A Doctor Shares How to Ask for Palliative Care
+Rae Anne Reflects: How Palliative Care Improves Quality of Life

 You may remember Rae Anne, who shared how she found a lump on the side of her neck while out at a concert.
 Soon after, she was diagnosed with stage 4 head and neck cancer and started chemotherapy and radiation treatments.
 Then she received a call from the palliative care team at her cancer center and quickly learned how it would change her life—and her family’s—for the better.